Your symptoms are real-get menopause care

 Even if you’re not facing menopause-related anxiety, late perimenopause is a big change for many midlife women.

-Therapy — sometimes referred to as talk therapy — lets you talk about what you’re dealing with and make progress toward managing your individual anxiety symptoms and levels of depression.
+Therapy — sometimes referred to as talk therapy — lets you talk about what you’re dealing with and make progress toward managing your individual anxiety symptoms.

 A common form of therapy used to treat anxiety is cognitive behavioral therapy (CBT).
 You’ll work with a trained professional to identify unhelpful behaviors or patterns and learn to shift those behaviors for the better.